Characters

 $$

-$\chi_1$ is the character of the trival representation, $\chi_2$ the character of sign representation, $\chi_5$ the character of the standard representation and $\chi_4$ is the character of the standard representation multiplied by sign, which is a character by exam.
+$\chi_1$ is the character of the trivial representation, $\chi_2$ the character of sign representation, $\chi_5$ the character of the standard representation and $\chi_4$ is the character of the standard representation multiplied by sign, which is a character by exam.

-Remark: sage (and most likely any other program) doesn't give you the types of the representatives but the permutations.
+Remark: sage (and most likely any other program) doesn`t give you the types of the representatives but the permutations.
 Thus you have to find the types by yourself!

 The characters of $O_h$